huridocs/uwazi-documentation/admin-docs/adding-documents-and-entities-to-your-collection.md

 - Using the AND operator will display the entities that contain all the properties for which you are filtering.

 - Using the OR operator will display the entities that contain at least one of the properties for which you are filtering.

+## How to use Copy From

+The copy from feature allows you to copy certain fields from one entity to another.

+1. Click on the ‘private library’ view on the top right navigation.
+2. When you are in “Private Documents” mode, click on “+New Entity”.
+(A blank form will slide left and appear)
+3. When the blank form appears, click on ‘copy from’ on the bottom right corner.
+4. Under “Title”, select the “Type” of template that you would like to copy data to.
+5. Using the search bar, search for any part of the title of the entity that you would like to copy fields from.
+As you search, options will appear containing the searched keyword and the matching templates.
+In the image below, the word “Federal” was typed into the search bar.
+6. Select the entity that you are searching for.
+The system will automatically recognise the overlapping fields in the source and the destination entities.
+These fields will be highlighted in light blue.
+Once you have entered a new “Title”, click “Copy Highlighted” then click “Save”.
+7. Notice that the overlapping information (ie the victim’s information) has been copied into the destination template.
+Your new entry will appear first underneath your files.